 Let's face it, we all know that puppies love to chew, especially when they're teething, and have been known to destroy TV remotes, spectacles, sunglasses, CDs.

-I know a little puppy that was partial to chewing false teeth and chewed his way through two sets!
+I know a little puppy that was partial to chewing false teeth.
+He managed to chew his way through two sets!

 Apart from the obvious loss and inconvenience, your puppy could very easily choke on any of these items, especially if left unsupervised.